rdp-wrapper/rdpWrapper/README.md

 However it is written in pure .NET instead of Pascal/Delphi.
 The main idea was to create small and portable single-file application with all required functionality.

-And yes, it can auto-generate offsets for new/updated Windows versions - thanks to the llccd's projects:
+And yes, it can auto-generate offsets for new/updated Windows versions - thanks to the @llccd projects:
  - [TermWrap](https://github.com/llccd/TermWrap)
  - [RDPWrapOffsetFinder](https://github.com/llccd/RDPWrapOffsetFinder).